MetaDocencia/SitioWeb/content/en/curso/etica_en_ia/index.md

 * Analysis of non-open source LLMs such as ChatGPT
 * Automatic techniques for bias mitigation
 * Benchmark comparisons of metrics for bias analysis
+* Addressing questions such as: Are these technologies inevitable?
+Do they need to evolve faster than their regulation?
+Do these technologies bring actual progress to humanity?
+Do they cause harm?
+Who does benefit from advancing these technologies?
+* How to bring domain experts into the core of the AI development and decision-making

 ### How to participate